ahmohbati/SecOn/PF_RING.md

 #### Setup ####

-Setup will automatically ask you how many PF\_RING instances you'd like for Snort/Suricata and Bro (assuming you choose Advanced Setup and you have multiple cores) and will tell you how to adjust after the fact.
+Setup will automatically ask you how many PF\_RING instances (IDS engine processes) you'd like for Snort/Suricata and Bro (assuming you have multiple cores) and will tell you how to adjust after the fact.

 #### Tuning ####